OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 ## Check for zombie child processes locking TCP ports

-If Tentacle fails to start with an error message like this:Â **A required communications port is already in use.**
+If Tentacle fails to start with an error message like this: **A required communications port is already in use.**

 The most common scenario is when you already have an instance of Tentacle (or something else) listening on the same TCP port.
 However, we have seen cases where there is no running Tentacle in the list of processes.
 In this very specific case it could be due to a zombie PowerShell.exe or Calamari.exe process that was launched by Tentacle that is still holding the TCP port.
 This can happen when attempting to cancel a task that has hung inside of Calamari/PowerShell.
 Simply rebooting the machine, or killing the zombie process will fix this issue, and you should be able to start Tentacle successfully.

-Take a look atÂ [this thread](http://help.octopusdeploy.com/discussions/problems/40076-tentacle-wont-start-after-stopped#comment_38833291) for more background and troubleshooting tips.
+Take a look at [this thread](http://help.octopusdeploy.com/discussions/problems/40076-tentacle-wont-start-after-stopped#comment_38833291) for more background and troubleshooting tips.

 ## Check Tentacle service account permissions

-If the Octopus Tentacle is running as theÂ *Local System*account you can skip this section.
+If the Octopus Tentacle is running as the *Local System*account you can skip this section.

-If the Tentacle is running as a specific user, make sure that the user has "full control" permission to theÂ *Octopus Home* folder on the Tentacle machine.
+If the Tentacle is running as a specific user, make sure that the user has "full control" permission to the *Octopus Home* folder on the Tentacle machine.
 This is usually `C:\Octopus` - apply permissions recursively.

 ## Check Tentacle.exe load time